meanbee/magecert/eav.md

 Customer Groups use the flat table storage schema.
 All the sales entities where converted to flat table entities with the release of Magento 1.4.

-The reason that EAV is used is so that they can have an undetermined number of properties and therefore remain flexible.
+The reason that EAV is used is so that entities can have an undetermined number of properties and therefore remain flexible.
+For example, when you add a new attribute to a Customer entity (which is an EAV entity), the database table does not need to be altered for this new attribute to be added.

 ### Advantages